 Ron Argo has been a carpenter, a psych-ward aide, a photographer, a Florida Keys boat captain, an award-winning newspaper reporter, a combat correspondent in LBJ's war, a plumber, electrician, all-around jack and restorer of old houses, a would-be musician and artist who can no longer play some stringed instruments with the arthritis, who went to jail a time or two but never had to post bail, a voter in all elections--except in Vietnam where the idea was ludicrous.
 He was never a bartender, bouncer or preacher.
 Nor did he ever hold political office, if you don't count chairing a citizen's committee appointed by a board of supervisors in part to fight corruption over animals' rights to sterilization -- for which as a reporter he won Sigma Delta Chi awards for investigative journalism and photography.

 He has published one of the more important American war novels of the last century, being compared by critics to Mailer, Dos Passos, Jones and Crane.

 He is the author of the fine novels you see in this website and maybe others but thus far relatively undiscovered.
-Other works are in his head and perhaps going down on paper in the future, when gardening gets boring.
+Other works are in his head and perhaps going down on paper.